Jtaugner/audioContext/README.md

 # AudioContext
 Fix for sounds in browser on IOS.
 If you need to run different sounds at the same time, your sounds play with a delay, or your sounds don't work at all - use it.
+This is useful for HTML5-games.
 ## Using
 ```js
 //Path of sound